joshuadavidthomas/django-github-app/README.md

 - Repository events:
   - `repository.renamed`: Updates repository details

-The library automatically detects whether you're using `AsyncWebhookView` or `SyncWebhookView` in your URL configuration and loads the corresponding async or sync versions of these handlers.
+The library loads either async or sync versions of these handlers based on your `GITHUB_APP["WEBHOOK_TYPE"]` setting.

 ### System Checks